 - 1 peach per person

-- About 1 teaspoon neutral-flavored cooking oil per peach ( I like to use cold-pressed grapeseed or canola for a clean flavor that doesn't mar the peaches in any way)
+- About 1 teaspoon neutral-flavored cooking oil per peach (use cold-pressed grapeseed oil or canola oil for a clean flavor that doesn't mar the peaches in any way)

 - About 1 tablespoon brown sugar per peach, optional